Anxiety Attack vs. Panic Attack

 It is important to make a distinction between anxiety attacks and panic attacks.

 - Anxiety attacks are very specific to a particular situation.
 There is an obvious and particular reason why you are experiencing those feelings.
 This happens before a particular event or in response to a particular situation.
 It might be because you have an important speech or report that you need to do, something is due, or maybe you're asking someone to marry you.
 There are a lot of reasons we can have anxiety attacks that almost immobilize us.
-Symptoms include a rapid heartbeat, excessive sweating, inability to focus, trembling and shaking.
+Symptoms include a rapid heartbeat, excessive sweating, inability to focus, trembling, and shaking.

 - Panic attacks, on the other hand, are different.
 A panic attack occurs for what seems to be no particular reason at all.
 You may just be walking down the street and your heart starts pounding fast, you're shaking, and trembling.
 You start to feel like you're losing control.
 You might even be afraid that you're going to die.
 It is this strong physiological reaction where several things occur all at once, and it seems to have absolutely no real cause.
 One thing that everyone should know is that panic attacks occur to almost everyone.
 Once or twice in their lifetime, most people will experience a panic attack.
 You don't need to be concerned as this is quite common.

 However, those who frequently experience panic attacks can become afraid of their panic attacks.
 When this happens, this now becomes a panic disorder.
-And if you suspect that you have a panic disorder, it is extremely important that you see your doctor so they can help you manage it.
+And if you suspect that you have a panic disorder, you must see your doctor so they can help you manage it.
 A panic disorder is a sequence of panic attacks over and over again, and often there is no cause for them.
 It is advisable to see and talk to your doctor and assess if there's some medication that you need to take, and if there are some lifestyle changes that you need to make that will help you manage your panic attacks.

 Symptoms of a panic attack include:

-- Sensation of shortness of breath
+- A sensation of shortness of breath

 - Feeling of choking